|Title:||Defensive coordinator, Safeties coach|

-The 2014 season will be Mike Ricketts 16th season as Hope’s defensive coordinator.
-Ricketts also will coach the safeties.
+The 2014 season will be Mike Ricketts’ 16th season as defensive coordinator with Hope College Football. he also will coach the safeties.

-In 2012, the Flying Dutchmen defense ranked first in red zone defense, 2nd in pass defense efficiency, and 3rd in scoring 20.7 ppg in the MIAA.
-The defense also contributed to the team to be 1st in turnover margin with +2.33 per game by recovering five fumbles and intercepting 16 passes in MIAA.
+The 2012 Flying Dutchmen ranked first in red zone defense, second in pass defense efficiency, and third in scoring 20.7 ppg in the MIAA.
+The defense also contributed to the team to be first in turnover margin with +2.33 per game by recovering five fumbles and intercepting 16 passes in MIAA.
 Santino DiCesare and Mark Karam finished first and third, respectively, in interceptions in MIAA play.
 DiCesare also ranked 27th in NCAA Division III interceptions.
 DiCesare finished fifth and Mark finished 10th in total tackles in MIAA play.
 DiCesare and Karam earned MIAA Defensive Player of the Week.
 During the 2012 season, DiCesare and Tim Klaus received All-MIAA honors, Klaus’s second.
 Klaus was leading tackler in MIAA play.

 In 2010, the Flying Dutchmen had a very successful season as they held opponents to 21.7 ppg, and only allowed nine rushing touchdowns on the season, which ranked second in the MIAA and 27th nationally.
-The defense recorded a shutout against Alma in week 5.
-The 2010 season saw three Hope defenders receive All-MIAA honors, including LB Zach Jones who led the league in tackles for the second time in as many years, and also ranked 17th nationally.
+The defense recorded a shutout against Alma.
+The 2010 season saw three Hope defenders receive All-MIAA honors, including linebacker Zach Jones who led the league in tackles for the second time in as many years, and also ranked 17th nationally.
 Three times a Hope player was voted MIAA Defensive Player of the Week.

 Linebacker Chris Batterbee was selected to the All-MIAA team in the 2008 season.
 Batterbee recorded 80 tackles as once again a Hope player was ranked in the top five of the conference for total tackles.

-The 2006 defense was instrumental in Hope going undefeated in MIAA play, along with an NCAA Division III playoff appearance.
+The 2006 defense was instrumental in Hope going undefeated in MIAA play, along with an N Division III playoff appearance.
 Four Flying Dutchman on the defensive side of the ball made an appearance on the All-MIAA First or Second Teams.
-Junior DE Matt Rugenstein was selected as the MIAA’s Defensive MVP along with being selected as an All-American.
+Junior defensive end Matt Rugenstein was selected as the MIAA’s Defensive MVP along with being selected as an All-American.
 Rugenstein led the MIAA with 11.5 sacks.
-Rickett’s defense topped the conference in scoring defense, rushing defense, third-down conversion, and sacks.
-The Flying Dutchmen held opponents to only 325 yards per game as DE Matt Rugenstein and DB Joe Diekievers were selected to the ALL-MIAA team in 2005.
-Hope only allowed 18.6 ppg, and 135 rushing ypg.
+Ricketts’ defense topped the conference in scoring defense, rushing defense, third-down conversion, and sacks.
+The Flying Dutchmen held opponents to only 325 yards per game as Rugenstein and defensive back Joe Diekevers were selected to the All-MIAA team in 2005.
+Hope only allowed 18.6 points per game and 135 rushing yards per game.

-In 2004, four Hope College defensive football players were selected to the All-MIAA First or Second Teams.
-DB Joe Diekievers led the nation in interceptions with nine.
-DL Bryan Scheffers led the MIAA in sacks with 10, and Andy Snyder and Paul Hoeksema each ranked fourth and fifth in tackles, respectively.
+In 2004, four Hope defensive football players were selected to the All-MIAA First or Second Teams.
+Diekevers led the nation in interceptions with nine.
+Defensive lineman Bryan Scheffers led the MIAA in sacks with 10, and Andy Snyder and Paul Hoeksema each ranked fourth and fifth in tackles, respectively.
 Andy Snyder was selected to play in the Aztec Bowl after his stellar performance that year.
-DL Phil Morse received the MIAA Pete Schmidt Memorial Award.
-Joe Diekevers also led the nation in interceptions with 9.
+Defensive lineman Phil Morse received the MIAA Pete Schmidt Memorial Award.
+Joe Diekevers also led the nation in interceptions with nine.

 In Ricketts’ first year back on the Hope sidelines, he orchestrated a defense that dominated the league.
 The Dutchman won the 2003 MIAA Championship and advanced to the NCAA Division III Playoffs.
-The defense ranked first in five statistical categories, allowing 17.8 ppg and 294 ypg, while also leading the conference in rushing and pass defense.
+The defense ranked first in five statistical categories, allowing 17.8 points per game and 294 yards per game, while also leading the conference in rushing and pass defense.
 Five players were voted to the All-MIAA Defense.

 From 1999-2002, Ricketts spent four years at his alma mater, Augustana College.
-The Vikings won 33 games in that span, along with two CCIW championships, and two playoff appearances.
+The Vikings won 33 games in that span, along with two College Conference of Illinois-Wisconsin (CCIW) championships, and two playoff appearances.
 He served as the defensive coordinator for the last two years, where his units finished in the top 10 nationally in scoring and total defense.
-In his first two seasons in Rock Island, he coordinated the Viking offense.
+In his first two seasons at Augustana, he coordinated the Vikings offense.
 In 2000, the Vikings finished third in the nation in rushing offense.
-In his first season, the Viking offense ranked second in the nation in rushing offense.
+In his first season, Augustana ranked second in the nation in rushing offense.

 Ricketts’ first stint at Hope started in 1995 and lasted till the 1998 season.
 The 1997 squad won the MIAA Championship.
 Nine players received All-MIAA First or Second Team honors during this time.

-The 1992 and 1993 seasons were spent as the defensive coordinator at St. Lawrence University in Canton, N.Y.
+The 1992 and 1993 seasons were spent as the defensive coordinator at St. Lawrence University (New York).

-From 1989-1991, Ricketts was the defensive coordinator at Frostburg State University.
+From 1989-1991, Ricketts was the defensive coordinator at Frostburg State University (Maryland).
 Frostburg State won the 1991 ECAC Southwest Championship and recorded 26 victories during the three years he spent there.
-In Ricketts’ first year as defensive coordinator his defense led the nation in total defense, rushing defense, and passing defense.
+In Ricketts’ first year as defensive coordinator his defense led the nation in total defense, rushing defense and passing defense.

-Ricketts graduated from Augustana College in 1988.
+Ricketts graduated from Augustana in 1988.
 He was a three-year starter who was voted team captain, and was an All-American linebacker.
-The Vikings captured the 1984, 1985, and 1986 NCAA Division III National Championships.
+The Vikings captured the 1984, 1985 and 1986 Division III National Championships.
 Ricketts was part of a team that won 60 consecutive games.
 He was named team MVP in his senior year.